ralsina/boxes-book/src/lesson8.run.md

 # BOXES v8

+THIS IS TEMPORARILY A DUPLICATE OF 8, WHICH RAN LONG AND WILL BE SPLIT

 In the [previous lesson](lesson7.run.html) we started using our layout engine to display text, and ran into some limitations.
 Let's get rid of them.

 We have no changes in our Box class, or the page setup, or how we load and adjust the boxes' sizes.
 Also unchanged is the drawing code.